From Scientist to Entrepreneurial Scientist: The Creation of BioTech Companies

 Prof Antonio Bertoletti, MD is an expert in the field of viral hepatitis, with a specific interest in the immunopathogenesis of the Hepatitis B Virus (HBV) infection.
 He began working in viral hepatitis as a medical student at the University of Parma, Italy.
 He continued his research work at the Scripps Research Institute, La Jolla characterising for the first time the HBV-specific cytotoxic T cell response in man.
 He returned to the University of Parma, where he worked in the Department of Infectious Diseases as a Clinical Scientist.
 He then worked at the University College of London, United Kingdom from 1997 to 2006 before moving to Singapore where he is now Professor at the Emerging Viral Disease Program at the Duke-NUS Medical School.

-His current research is focused on the development of new immunological based therapies (TCR-redirected T cells, HLA-peptide specific antibodies) for the treatment of HBV and HBV-related Hepatocellular Carcinoma.
+His current research is focussed on the development of new immunological based therapies (TCR-redirected T cells, HLA-peptide specific antibodies) for the treatment of HBV and HBV-related Hepatocellular Carcinoma.

 Prof Phan Toan Thang, Founding Director & Group Chief Scientific Officer, CellResearch Corporation Group and Associate Professor & Principal Investigator of the Wound Healing and Stem Cell Research Group, Department of Surgery, Yong Loo Lin School of Medicine, National University of Singapore